 National Museum of Scotland

 The National Museum of Scotland is Scotland’s most popular free attraction.
-It was the second most popular attraction in Edinburgh in 2019, with more than two million visits.
-In 2021, it received only 660 thousand, according to an official release by Scotland’s government.
+It was Edinburgh’s second most popular attraction in 2019, with more than two million visits.
+However, according to an official release by Scotland’s government, in 2021, it received only 660 thousand.
 After the coronavirus outbreak, the museum welcomed over 1.9 million visitors in 2022 and nearly 2.2 million visitors in 2023, according to Statista.

 Other Attractions in Edinburgh

-Edinburgh is filled with other places that are definitely worth visiting, such as the Scottish National Gallery, St Giles Cathedral, Royal Botanic Garden Edinburgh, and Edinburgh Zoo.
-It is also packed with some attractions, which can be a great way to bond with family, friends, or your significant other, and most importantly, they would cost you nothing!
+Edinburgh is also filled with other places worth visiting, such as the Scottish National Gallery, St Giles Cathedral, Royal Botanic Garden Edinburgh, and Edinburgh Zoo.
+These attractions can be a great way to bond with family, friends, or your significant other, and most importantly, they cost nothing!

 Edinburgh can be a fantastic opportunity to explore new cultures and learn more about our world.
 However, with the rising cost of airfare and accommodation, many people are forced to forego their travel plans.
 Edinburgh is the perfect place to visit if you’re looking for a budget-friendly vacation destination.